seng438-winter-2022/seng438-a1-StayFrostea/seng438-assignment-1--report-template.md

 After conducting both testing styles, the results produced were quite similar.
-As the application was fairly small and something we were all familiar with, the main functionalities made obvious cases for our exploratory testing, thus had been written in the exploratory testing as well.
+As the application was fairly small and something we were all familiar with, the main functionalities made obvious cases for our exploratory testing, thus had been written in the scripted testing as well.
 The most noticeable way the two types differed from one another was in the more unexpected inputs which were tested in the most human way: pressing buttons which were not intended to be pressed.
 These tests were not